-- 2. Collect the class and watch this video from Kimberlé Crenshaw: https://www.youtube.com/watch?v=ViDtnfQ9FHc - 3.
-Work together as a class to create a definition for intersectionality.
-Teachers and students may also brainstorm examples of intersectionality as a class to support student understanding. - a.
+- 3. Work together as a class to create a definition for intersectionality.
+Teacher and students may also brainstorm examples of intersectionality as a class to support student understanding. - a.
 Teachers may begin this definition activity by having students dump words or phrases on a whiteboard and then combining those collectively, or by having students draft definitions with a partner first, or some other scaffold activity. - 4.
 Allow students time to return to their identity maps and draw connections between their identity pieces to label their intersectionality.
 Students should both make connections mentally/verbally and also physically with arrows and lines on their map. - 5.
-Invite students to write a reflection about their identity map where they explain: - a. one of the intersectionalities they found in their map; - b. why this intersectionality is important to them and how this intersectionality affects their life; and - c. why intersectionality as a concept is important (make a guess about how other people in America are affected by intersectionality).
+Invite students to write a reflection about their identity map where they explain: - a. one of the intersectionalities they found in their map - b. why this intersectionality is important to them; how this intersectionality affects their life - c. why intersectionality as a concept is important; make a guess about how other people in America are affected by intersectionality.